3D segmentation

 The default segmentation in the GUI is 2.5D segmentation, where the flows are computed on each YX, ZY and ZX slice and then averaged, and then the dynamics are run in 3D.
 Specify this segmentation format in the notebook with do_3D=True or in the CLI with --do_3D (with the CLI it will segment all tiffs in the folder as 3D tiffs if possible).

 If you see many cells that are fragmented, you can smooth the flows before the dynamics are run in 3D using the flow3D_smooth parameter, which specifies the standard deviation of a Gaussian for smoothing the flows.
 The default is 0.0, which means no smoothing.
 Alternatively/additionally, you may want to train a model on 2D slices from your 3D data to improve the segmentation (see below).
+If there are ring-like artifacts in your masks, increasing flow3D_smooth can help remove them.
+You can specify the ZYX flow smoothing independently for each axis by passing a list of values to the flow3D_smooth argument.
+For example: flow3D_smooth = [2, 0, 0]

 3D segmentation ignores the flow_threshold because we did not find that it helped to filter out false positives in our test 3D cell volume.
 Instead, we found that setting min_size is a good way to remove false positives.
 Note that min_size applies per slice when stitch_threshold is used, you will need to remove masks afterwards if you have a 3D minimum size to apply.